matthew-edelmann/capstone_/README.md

 ### Bronx:

-This borough has the best models.
+This borough has the best models based on R^2, MSE, RMSE, and residuals.

 #### Baseline: